-- Children's centres - come and meet parents, have fun or get information, advice and support.
+- Children's centres - meet parents, have fun, or get advice.

 - Early Help support - find local services that supports Kent families with the educational, social and emotional needs of children.

-- Health Visiting Service - specialist community public health nurses who provide expert advice, support and interventions for families expecting a new baby or those with children under 5 years old.
+- Health Visiting Service - specialist community public health nurses who help new parents and those with children under 5 with expert advice and support.

 - Kent Children and Families Information Service (CFIS) - provides impartial childcare advice.

-- Portage - supports pre-school children with special educational needs and disabilities.
-They work with families, focusing on planned play activities to help your child’s development.
+- Portage - work with families and focus on play activities to help your child grow.